-If you are facing ubuntu login issue which keeps on prompting for credentials even after entering the correct password then you have landed on right page!
-This is what ubuntu login loop stands for.
-There are numerous causes of ubuntu login loop.
-Sometimes it is due to updates, even some misconfiguration in Ubuntu file system can trigger the login loop which makes you unable to access your user account via Ubuntu Login.
+If you are facing the ubuntu login loop issue which keeps on prompting for credentials even after entering the correct password then you have landed on the right page!
+This is what the ubuntu login loop stands for.
+There are numerous causes of the ubuntu login loop.
+Sometimes it is due to updates, even some misconfiguration in the Ubuntu file system can trigger the login loop which makes you unable to access your user account via Ubuntu Login.

 1. Insufficient Disk Space (Root cause of Ubuntu login loop)

-Ubuntu login manager requires some free space in root partition, having Insufficient disk space in Ubuntu or Linux root directory is the main cause behind the Ubuntu login loop because every week Ubuntu Linux releases security updates and some of them includes kernel updates as well.
-This could take lot space depending upon the size of root directory.
-So, It is advisable to delete the old kernel in order to free some space for next updates.
+Ubuntu login manager requires some free space in the root partition, having Insufficient disk space in Ubuntu or Linux root directory is the main cause behind the Ubuntu login loop because every week Ubuntu Linux releases security updates and some of them include kernel updates as well.
+This could take a lot space depending upon the size of the root directory.
+So, It is advisable to delete the old kernel in order to free some space for the next updates.

-Lets show you an example which gives you clear idea about how Ubuntu login stuck occurs:
+Let us show you an example which gives you a clear idea about how Ubuntu login stuck occurs:

-Suppose if you have 400mb space left in your root partition and ubuntu notifies you updates that need atleast 450mb.
+Suppose if you have 400mb space left in your root partition and ubuntu notifies you updates that need at least 450mb.
 Which means you need additional space.
-Although Ubuntu will still download updates but the issues actually happens when ubuntu starts configuring every download package and at some point it gets freeze because of insufficient space.
-Post which whenever you restart your Ubuntu Desktop , you will get stuck in a login loop.
+Although Ubuntu will still download updates the issues actually happen when ubuntu starts configuring every download package and at some point, it gets freeze because of insufficient space.
+Post which whenever you restart your Ubuntu Desktop, you will get stuck in a login loop.

 2. Misconfiguration in Lightdm

-The another cause of Ubuntu login loop is the misconfigured lightdm settings, Lightdm configurations are required for ubuntu login every time.
-If you think that lightdm have triggered the Infinite Login loop.
+Another cause of Ubuntu login loop is the misconfigured lightdm settings, Lightdm configurations are required for ubuntu login every time.
+If you think that lightdm has triggered the Infinite Login loop.
 Then you can make Fix it by typing below command:

 Sudo dpkg reconfigure lightdm